Euplectella: Anatomy

+Euplectella is a member of the class Sclerospongiae or glass sponges.
 The body shape of Euplectella is cylindrical and vase-like with a hole located at the top of the cylinder structure.
 This tubular shape is referred to as asconoid.
 The inner structure of this animal is covered by a layer of choanocytes.
-Euplectella is a member of the class Sclerospongiae or glass sponges.
-These sponges are anchored to the seafloor by thousands of spicules.
-Spicules are long glassy fibers that are covered with recurved barbs.
+These sponges are anchored to the seafloor by thousands of spicules, long glassy fibers that are covered with recurved barbs.
 Spicules provide high beam strength support for anchoring and strengthening the structure of this animal.
-The skeleton of this animal is made of silica that is arranged in cylindrical lattice patterns.
+The skeleton is made of silica that is arranged in cylindrical lattice patterns.
 These patterns enable flexibility and resilience to damage.

 This species often has a symbiotic relationship with shrimp.
 One male and one female shrimp-like Stenopodidea breed and live inside the Venus Flower Basket, a member of the genus Euplectella.
 Stenopodidea offspring leave through holes in the sponge.
 Eventually if Stenopodidea become too large, they become trapped in the basket for the remainder of their lifetime.
 The pair of Stenopodidea that live inside Euplectella, clean it while the waste produced by Euplectella serves as food for the Stenopodidea.